How I Organize My Photos to Play Nicely with Capture One and Lightroom

 + Mobiles

-The approach is relative simple, every photo is at maximum 3 levels from main folder.
+The approach is relatively simple, every photo is at maximum 3 levels from main folder.
 While being on the road I can create a new Capture One session for each project/location, organize and process my pictures.
 When I am back home I simply copy the whole folder into my main folder hierarchy and import the images into my main Lightroom catalog.

 Virtual Organization

 In the previous section I described how I organize the images on the filesystem.
 In this section I describe how I manage my photos within Lightroom and Capture One.
 Both Lightroom and Capture One offer collections, but unfortunately there is no way to sync them across programs.
 I therefore decided to organize all my images via hierarchal keywords.
-Meta-data, like keywords, can be stored in the file itself (or in side car files).
+Meta-data, like keywords, can be stored in the file itself (or in sidecar files).
 Using this approach I not only can have the same organization between both programs, but also can use other programs that supports hierarchal keywords.
 As added bonus this also serves as a backup of my organization system in the file system.

 Settings and Configuration